dune-project/dune-common/doc/buildsystem/dune-common.rst

 ::

-   dunecontrol exec rm -rf build-cmake
+   dunecontrol exec "rm -rf build-cmake"

 This will remove all build directories from all DUNE modules.